survivejs/webpack-book/manuscript/developing/04_linting.md

 ...
 ```

 If you execute `npm start` now and break some linting rule while developing, you should see that in the terminal output.
-The same should happen when you build the project.

 W> Note that the webpack configuration lints only the application code we refer to.
 If you want to lint webpack configuration itself, execute `npm run lint:js` separately.